appscode/blog/content/post/kubedb-v2024.08.16/index.md

           organizationalUnits:
             - client
 ```
 Reconfigure TLS also has these following fields, `spec.tls.rotateCertificates` and `spec.tls.remove`.
-Both of these fields can receive boolean values.
+Both of these fields accept boolean values.

 #### Update Version
 Update version allows to update the version of pgpool.
 It can work in both ways: older version to new version and new version to older version.
 The necessary information for the update version must be provided in the `spec.updateVersion.targetVersion` field.
 An example YAML is provided below: